dthisner/playlist-to-mp3/README.md

 1. [ ] Config file for variables
 1. [ ] Unit Tests
 1. [ ] Ability to pass in variables
-1. [ ] Check to see if the file already exists and don't copy new if it does (able to overwrite this as well)
+1. [x] Check to see if the file already exists and don't copy new if it does
+1. [ ] Overwrite to copy over if the file exist already
-1. [ ] Check to see if folder already exist to skip the creating folder step again
+1. [x] Check to see if folder already exist to skip the creating folder step again
 1. [ ] Ability to pass in variables
 1. [ ] Setup using UI as a desktop app
+1. [ ] Write out a summary of Time it took, files copied, list of failed files